Public Health Agency of Sweden: Organisation

 The agency has about 450 employees and is based in Solna.
 It is led by Director-General Johan Carlson, and organized into five departments: Epidemiology and Evaluation, Knowledge support, Microbiology, Communications and Administration.
+In mid-2025, the outgoing state epidemiologist publicly criticized the agency for being crippled by office politics and for having no medical expertise in the leadership.

 High-containment laboratory

 The Public Health Agency of Sweden runs the only biosafety level 4 laboratory in the Nordic region — one of only six in Europe.
 The laboratory is located at the headquarters in Solna, and has been in operation since 2001.
 It is built of wholly encased steel, totally isolated from the rest of the premises.
 The entire building is kept at negative air pressure, to prevent any contagion spreading outdoors, and laboratory access is limited to approximately 20 employees, pre-screened by the Swedish Security Service.
 Patients with highly infectious diseases are usually treated at high-containment medical facilities in Linköping University Hospital or at Karolinska University Hospital.